 You find the answers to some frequently asked questions about the New England road trip below.

 The ultimate New England road trip is 1217 miles (1959 km) long.
-To drive it takes about 23.5 hours not including any stops along the way.
+Driving it takes about 23.5 hours, not including any stops along the way.

 The Northeast USA road trip includes the six states Massachusetts, Maine, New Hampshire, Vermont, Connecticut and Rhode Island.

-For the ultimate New England road trip it’s recommended to have at least 3 weeks.
-But you can break the itinerary up and make shorter New England road trips too.
+For the ultimate New England road trip, it’s recommended to have at least 3 weeks.
+But you can break the itinerary up and take shorter New England road trips too.
 Or you can even put all your focus on one single destination and make it a New England weekend getaway.